named-data-iot/ndn-iot-package-over-posix/docs/drafts.md

 Nonce is used to eliminate Interest loop when the looping time is longer than its lifetime and no corresponding Data.
-However this is a very rare case, since the default lifetime is 4s, and the access time from LA to Shanghai is about 200ms (non official data by JS).
+However this is a very rare case, since the default lifetime is 4s, and the access time from LA to Shanghai is about 200ms (non official data by S.K.S).
 Especially, our work is used for local network of constrained devices.
 It's reasonable to ignore nonces.

 But there's another solution, to exploit the garbage collecting of Name Tree,